PacoReinaCampo/MPSoC-NTM/doc/isa/msp430/markdown/verification/test-64.md

 | `rv64uzbc-v-clmulr`      | `no passed` |

 :RV64ZBC - "RV64ZBC Standard Extension (+ RV32ZBC)"

+The RV64ZBC table details the RV64ZBC extension, which enhances support for population count and bit count operations within the RISC-V ISA for 64-bit implementations, aiding in algorithmic optimizations.

 | test rv64                | status      |
 |--------------------------|:------------|